 We invited patients to tell us about their experiences of using the practice.
 Patients who returned completed questionnaires told us they were satisfied with the service provided.
 The practice had a procedure for handling concerns (complaints).
 It was consistent with Putting Things Right, the arrangements in place for responding to concerns about NHS care in Wales.

 Prior to the inspection, we invited the practice to distribute HIW questionnaires to patients to obtain views on the dental services provided.
-Twenty eight (28) questionnaires were returned.
+Eighteen patient questionnaires had been completed.
 Patient comments included: